 3) Origin of the term

-The term “Lutheran” is influenced by and in honor of the faith’s founder Martin Luther.
+Another difference between Presbyterian and Lutheran is that the term “Lutheran” is influenced by and in honor of the faith’s founder Martin Luther.
 The term Presbyterian has its origin in the Greek terminology “presbyteros” which means “having elders ruling”.

 Lutherans go by the belief that when Jesus Christ sacrificed Himself on the cross he earned forgiveness for all of humanity‘s sins.
-Quite contrary, the Presbyterian faith believes that Christ’s sacrifice only earned forgiveness for only faithful.
+Quite the contrary, the Presbyterian faith believes that Christ’s sacrifice only earned forgiveness for only faithful.

 5) Holy Communion

 Lutherans believe that the body and blood of Christ are truly present, and are distributed to those who eat the Supper of the Lord during Holy Communion.
-While Presbyterians believe that Jesus Christ is real in Holy Communion, but that the bread and wine are just symbols of Jesus.
+While Presbyterians believe that Jesus Christ is real in Holy Communion, the bread and wine are just symbols of Jesus.

 Lutherans don’t prohibit drinking alcohol.
 They though consider drunkenness as a sin.
 Moderation is advocated.
 Presbyterians don’t believe that drinking alcohol is a sin as it is not mentioned as such in the Bible.
 Drunkenness is strictly prohibited.
 In the USA, Presbyterians have accepted moderate drinking but have historically opposed the consumption, sale, and manufacture of alcohol.